mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Someone:** Is that what you wish you could do? *[Laughter.]*

-**Katagiri Roshi:** Understand this one.
+**Katagiri Roshi:** You understand this one.
 If you see your life reflected in the mirror, and coming up, how wonderful the ancient mirror is, you immediately [are] excited.
 And then all things become one.
-The sounds of the *[he struggles for the word, and someone provides it]*... farting. *[Laughter.]* Or wrong or right, or good or bad, all are the same things, all are buddhas.
+The sounds of the... *[he struggles for the word, and someone provides it]* farting. *[Laughter.]* Or wrong or right, or good or bad, all are the same things, all are buddhas.
 Can I call you stupid?

 Do you understand?
 This is always confusion.

 So finally, you have to reach the third point.
 When you meet the clear mirror, what happens?
 When you see spiritual life clearly, what happens next?
 What should you do?

-The clear mirror [shatters into many pieces].
-Come back to every single aspect of human life.
-Getting up in the morning, washing your face, walking on the street, having a breakfast – those [shards], many many [shards] there.
+The clear mirror breaks into [slivers].
+Come back to every single aspect of human life: getting up in the morning, washing your face, walking on the street, having a breakfast – those [shards], many many [shards] there.
 You have to come back to this.
 And then, your life is really rooted on earth.
-Otherwise, you become crazy – spaced out – by spiritual life.
-And then, if you are lucky, you are a mysterious person, that’s all.
-If you are unlucky, you are in a jail, or mental hospital.
+Otherwise, you become crazy – spaced out – by spiritual life. *[He chuckles]* And then, if you are lucky, you are a mysterious person, that’s all.
+If you are unlucky, you are in jail, or a mental hospital.
 That happens always.

 A teacher?
 A teacher, if he is lucky, well, he becomes a holy man. *[He laughs.]* Putting on a certain place, you know.
-Always people respect.
+Always people respect [him].
 If he is unlucky, he becomes a usual guy. *[He laughs.]*

-But teacher, it doesn’t matter.
-[Poor] teacher.
+But it doesn’t matter [for the] teacher.

 Well, anyway, this *koan* always happens in our life.
 That’s why we have to [...] consider those three points.